chroma-core/chroma/clients/js/README.md

 This package gives you a JS/TS interface to talk to a backend Chroma DB over REST.

-**Note:** JS client version 3._ is only compatible with chromadb v1.0.6 and newer or Chroma Cloud.
-For prior version compatiblity, please use JS client version 2._.

 [Learn more about Chroma](https://github.com/chroma-core/chroma)

 - [💬 Community Discord](https://discord.gg/MMeYNTmh3x)
 - [📖 Documentation](https://docs.trychroma.com/)
 - [💡 Colab Example](https://colab.research.google.com/drive/1QEzFyqnoFxq7LUGyP1vzR4iLt9PpCDXv?usp=sharing)
 - [🏠 Homepage](https://www.trychroma.com/)

-## Package Options

-There are two packages available for using ChromaDB in your JavaScript/TypeScript projects:

-1. **chromadb**: Includes all embedding libraries as bundled dependencies.

-   - Use this if you want a simple installation without worrying about dependency management.
-   - Install with: `npm install chromadb` or `pnpm add chromadb`

-2. **chromadb-client**: Provides embedding libraries as peer dependencies.
-   - Use this if you want to manage your own versions of embedding libraries, or embed outside of Chroma.
-   - Keeps your dependency tree lean by not bundling dependencies you don't use.
-   - Install with: `npm install chromadb-client` or `pnpm add chromadb-client`
-   - You'll need to install any required embedding libraries separately, e.g., `npm install chromadb-client chromadb-default-embed`

-Both packages provide identical functionality, differing only in how dependencies are managed.

 ## Getting started